cs544-wisc/s24/p5/README.md

 IDs.
 In addition, you'll practice training a Decision Tree model to predict loan approval.

-**Important:** you'll answer 10 questions in P5.
-Write each question and it's number (e.g., "#q1: ...") as a comment in your notebook prior to each answer so we can easily search your notebook and give you credit for your answers.
+**Important:** You'll answer ten questions in P5.
+Write each question and it's number (e.g., "#q1: ...") as a comment in your notebook before each answer so we can easily search your notebook and give you credit for your answers.

 Learning objectives:

-* use Spark's RDD, DataFrame, and SQL interfaces to answer question about data
+* use Spark's RDD, DataFrame, and SQL interfaces to answer questions about data
 * load data into Hive for querying with Spark
 * optimize queries with bucketing and caching
 * train a Random Forest model